shallomkanyori/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is `9009` = `91` × `99`.
 Find the largest palindrome made from the product of two 3-digit numbers.
 - Save the result in the file `102-result`
 - Your file should contain the exact result, no new line, no extra space

+**Task 11: crackme5.**
+Write a keygen for [crackme5](https://github.com/alx-tools/0x17.c).
+- Usage of the crackme: `./crackme5 username key`
+- The crackme will segfault if you do not enter the correct key for the user
+- Usage for your keygen: `./keygen5 username`
+- Your keygen should print a valid key for the `username`